Living as a student in Ede

 All international exchange students can contact the International Office for application forms.
 Once the website or the application has been approved, the student will receive a Letter of Acceptance.
 For Erasmus exchange students the additional documents, such as a Learning Agreement and Transcript of Records will be arranged between the home institution and CHE.

 The NFP and MSP programmes have three deadlines per year.
 Per course the deadline is different.
-These deadlines are 1 November 2015, 30 March 2016 en 6 July 2016.
+These deadlines are 29 March 2017 and 1 June 2017.
 Two months prior to these deadlines ATLAS (registration programme for NFP and MSP) opens.
 After CHE has granted admission a link to a web application form will be sent to interested candidates

 so that they can start with the registration of their NFP or MSP application in Atlas.